-Home » Criminal Defense » Probation
+Home » Criminal Defense » Penal Code 1203.2 PC – Probation Violations in California

 Probation is a legal alternative to incarceration that allows individuals convicted of a crime to remain in their community under court-imposed conditions.
 Instead of serving jail time, the offender must comply with specific probation terms, such as regularly reporting to a probation officer, attending counseling programs, or performing community service.
 Probation serves the dual purpose of rehabilitating offenders while ensuring public safety.